 - It bears attractive flowers

-- The leaves of yellow archangel are variegated
+- The leaves are variegated

 - It thrives in partial shade

 If your goal is a low-maintenance yard, yellow archangel's drought-tolerance (once established) could be a major selling point.